jkaliszuk/stacking-promotions/README.md

 Validating and accepting promo codes in your checkout from scratch might be tricky — calculating discounted prices, error message handling, and localization are just a few things to think about when building a simple promo code redemption flow.

-This is where [Voucherify promotion engine](https://docs.voucherify.io/docs) kicks in.
+This is where the [Voucherify promotion engine](https://docs.voucherify.io/docs) kicks in.
 Together with our [Promo UI Kit](https://www.figma.com/community/file/1100356622702326488) you can quickly build the best promotion experience for your customers.

-This example introduce online coffee shop and many vouchers in your dashboard are about it.
+This example introduces an online coffee shop and many vouchers in your dashboard are about it.

 ## How Voucherify works <a id="voucherify-works"></a>

 Note: while calling the [redeem stackable endpoint](https://docs.voucherify.io/reference/redeem-stacked-discounts) is enough to satisfy a basic promo code flow, it's useful to add [validate stackable](https://docs.voucherify.io/reference/validate-stacked-discounts-1) to the flow every time the promo code or cart changes.
-Validation performs 1-3 points but it doesn't marks the code as used one.
+Validation performs 1-3 points but it doesn't mark the code as used one.

 ![](https://github.com/voucherify-samples/voucher-code-redemption/blob/refactor-code/voucherify-integration.png)